-This recipe features one of the healthiest proteins sources available and loaded with healthy Omega 3 fat.
+This recipe features one of the healthiest protein sources available and loaded with healthy Omega 3 fat.
 Wild Salmon!
-These crispy patties are sure to satisfy, are simple to prepare and definitely good of for your budget.
+These crispy patties are sure to satisfy, simple to prepare, and good of for your budget.
 Try them as an entree or on a salad, have them for breakfast, eat them as a snack.
 Served hot or cold we hope you enjoy it as much as we do!
 Tip: We get our canned wild salmon at Costco at a great price!

 Wild Salmon Contains the Following Nutrients:

 - Immune-supportive selenium